 The Progressive Artists’ Group (PAG) was established by some of the most well-known artists across the country like F N Souza, S K Bakre, S H Raza, K H Ara and M F Hussain, on the eve of India’s independence.
 Their intent was to protest the academic realism of the Bombay School and the revivalism of the Bengal School; they wanted to root themselves in modernism while reinventing it in order to create their own expression.

 Of these artists, Souza, Bakre and Raza were students of the Sir JJ School of Art.
 The group only had two exhibitions, in Baroda and Bombay in 1949, before disintegrating.
 Although short-lived, the group and its activities were very impactful as all the artists from the group were prolific in their work and shaped Indian art for decades.

-The exhibition is a wide and comprehensive collection of Bombay art, and we have the trustees of the museum and the farsighted curators to thank for collecting them and keeping them in the public eye.
-What is particularly fascinating is the way individuals shaped the evolution of the artists’ works and the ways artists were confirmative as well as rebellious.
+With Bombay art, what is particularly fascinating is the way individuals shaped the evolution of the artists’ works and the ways artists were confirmative as well as rebellious.

 Join us on our journey through India & its history, on LHI’s YouTube Channel.
 Please Subscribe Here

 Salvaging India’s film heritage from crumbling celluloid reels, hunting down prints in cowsheds and attics, and making iconic Indian and world cinema accessible to all was his life’s mission.
 Catch the story of pioneering film archivist P K Nair and his priceless body of work

 Get access to weekly Live events, experiences and an exclusive repository of films, articles and books